 "Explain yourself."

 "Holst works for Yoshida.
-His record suggests that, once bought, he stays loyal until the job is completed or if he discovers that he had been betrayed by his employer.
+His record suggests that, once bought, he stays loyal until the job is completed or if he discovers that he has been betrayed by his employer.
 Yoshida is incorruptible, a modern-day knight who serves her liege with honor even if asked to commit dishonorable or criminal acts.
 Our inside people lack the corporate authority to remove Dumont and the files from Yoshida's custody.
 XD Kendrick will insist on re-installing the files on the mainframe, besides, which will put us back at square one in that respect."

 Wulfeburne's master gave a hissing sigh.